Skopio-app/skopio/apps/desktop/README.md

 Skopio Desktop is the native cross-platform client of the [Skopio](https://github.com/Skopio-app/skopio) productivity and coding time-tracking ecosytem.

-It provides a lightweight, privacy-first interface for collecting, visualizing, and syncing app usage, coding activity, AFK detection, and goal-tracking — all running locally on your machine.
+It provides a lightweight, privacy-first interface for collecting, visualizing, and syncing app usage, coding activity, AFK (Away from keyboard) detection, and goal-tracking — all running locally on your machine.

 ---